-- 3.4 The Fund has an appointed investment advisor from MJ Hudson who attends all the Committee meetings, supports the investment performance monitoring of all the Fund's investment managers, advises on RI, supports due diligence requirements on the Fund's investments and provides a quarterly investment update to our PISC.
-The advisor is independent to the Fund and plays a crucial role in advising the Fund on its investment opportunities. - 3.5 The Fund's day to day duties are delegated to the County Council's Chief Financial Officer who is supported by a Pensions Administration Team (24 FTE's) and a Pensions Investment Team (4 FTE's) who have many years of knowledge and experience in this area.
-Many have been with the Fund for over 15 years or more. - 3.6 LGPSC's Responsible Investment & Engagement (RI&E) function supports the Fund's stewardship activities.
-Their contribution has included work on: ESG integration, engagement, voting, the RI&E framework, the Climate Risk strategy, the Climate Risk 2021 report, the TCFD report and ongoing guidance on the Fund's reporting against the Stewardship Code. - 3.7 LGPSC's has a dedicated RI&E team that sits within LGPSC's investment team and reports to the CIO.
-There is close collaboration between the RI&E team and asset class teams on (a) the approach to RI when new funds are conceived and set up, (b) the selection and monitoring of fund managers, (c) engagement and voting, as relevant to the asset class, and (d) RI performance assessment and reporting. - 3.8 The LGPSC RI&E Team currently consists of an Investment Director, Stewardship Manager and two ICM qualified analysts, both of whom are working toward the CFA certificate in ESG.
+- 3.5 The Fund has an appointed investment advisor from MJ Hudson (with the Fund since 2012) who attends all the Committee meetings, supports the investment performance monitoring of all the Fund's investment managers, advises on RI, supports due diligence requirements on the Fund's investments and provides a quarterly investment update to our PISC.
+The advisor is independent to the Fund and plays a crucial role in advising the Fund on its investment opportunities. - 3.6 The Fund's day-to-day duties are delegated to the County Council's Chief Financial Officer who is supported by a Pensions Administration Team (24 FTE's) and a Pensions Investment Team (4 FTE's) who have many years of knowledge and experience in this area.
+Many have been with the Fund for over 15 years or more. - 3.7 The Fund has long had a culture of inclusiveness with strong values and behaviours that can be demonstrated more clearly on our intranet Workforce Strategy Pillar of Success Culture.
+The Fund looks to keep its workforce well informed of how it integrates stewardship and investment decision-making via weekly staff meetings. - 3.8 LGPSC's Responsible Investment & Engagement (RI&E) function supports the Fund's stewardship activities and reports regularly to the Partner funds RI&E working Group (The Fund is a representative).
+Their contribution has included work on: ESG integration, engagement, voting, the RI&E framework, the Climate Risk strategy, the Climate Risk 2021 report, the TCFD report and ongoing guidance on the Fund's reporting against the Stewardship Code. - 3.9 LGPSC has a dedicated RI&E team that sits within LGPSC's investment team and reports to the CIO.
+There is close collaboration between the RI&E team and asset class teams on (a) the approach to RI when new funds are conceived and set up, (b) the selection and monitoring of fund managers, (c) engagement and voting, as relevant to the asset class, and (d) RI performance assessment and reporting. - 3.10 The LGPSC RI&E Team currently consists of an Investment Director, Head of Stewardship, one Stewardship Analyst and two ICM qualified RI analysts, both of whom are working toward the CFA certificate in ESG.
 Team members come from diverse academic backgrounds and specialisms across RI policy development, ESG integration in public and private markets, stewardship and engagement across the value chain, as well as climate expertise.
 This level of diversity and breadth of perspectives is a strength for the team.
-The RI&E Team leverages a strong network among peer investors both in the UK and globally, as well as investee companies, industry associations and relevant regulatory bodies. - 3.9 LGPSC has appointed EOS at Federated Hermes (EOS) as its stewardship provider, with the remit of engaging companies on ESG issues across all relevant asset classes, sectors, and markets, executing the LGPSC voting principles which are also the principles agreed by the Fund. .
-Following a comprehensive due diligence process by LGPSC, EOS were selected as their beliefs align well with LGPSC's and the Fund's
+The RI&E Team leverages a strong network among peer investors both in the UK and globally, as well as investee companies, industry associations and relevant regulatory bodies.